Skip to content

 A few things to check:

 • The skill might have disable-model-invocation: true.
-Those are user-invocable only — call them explicitly with /zsl:<name>. (grill-with-docs, tdd-parallel, setup-zsl-superpowers, and zoom-out are all user-invocable only by design.)
+Those are user-invocable only — call them explicitly with /zsl:<name>. (grill-with-docs, tdd-parallel, and setup-zsl-superpowers are all user-invocable only by design.)

 • The trigger phrases are listed verbatim on each skill's page (and in its SKILL.md frontmatter description: field).
 If your prompt doesn't match, rephrase or invoke explicitly.